Prelicensure Bachelor of Science in Nursing

 The Prelicensure Bachelor of Science in Nursing program is designed to help you become academically and clinically qualified to provide outstanding patient care.
 Upon successful completion of the program of study, you may be academically prepared to apply to take the national licensure examination for registered nurses (NCLEX-RN®).
 This program meets the educational requirements to obtain licensure in the states of Maine and Nebraska.
+Graduates of this program should not expect to obtain initial licensure in other states.
 For more information on additional eligibility requirements, please visit:

 - Maine Board of Nursing: http://www.maine.gov/boardofnursing/licensing/index.html

 The 🌐 icon appears in the title of traditional courses that are also available as a set of module courses.
 Module course availability may be limited to certain academic calendars.
 See Course Types for information about module courses.